|

 gave up asking for it in self defense.
 (I can still almost hear

-I share these facts with a mild sense of foreboding, because I
+I share these facts with a

 am fully aware that I'm carrying around a load of Gramma's own